And aside from being a total room game-changer, it’s also relatively inexpensive.

-I’m no stranger to painting and have gotten fairly good at cutting in around trim and the ceiling.
+I’m no stranger to painting and have gotten fairly good at cutting around the trim and ceiling.
 Yet, I still ALWAYS tape off the trim at the bottom of the floor and any tight spaces around the trim.

-If you don’t have a steady hand, I recommend taping off everything you don’t want paint on, covering furniture and covering your floors.
+If you don’t have a steady hand, I recommend taping off everything you don’t want to paint on, covering furniture, and covering your floors.

 Your prep job will save you time in the long run and ensure that your paint job looks good.

 Use a Paint + Primer Combo

 Want to use fewer coats of paint?
 Opt for a paint that has a built-in primer.
 I personally use and love the Valspar brand of paint, but any brand with a built-in primer will do.

 This is especially helpful when trying to cover bright or dark colors.